chau-bao-long/dotfiles/README.md

 ```
 ### Install Terminal & Setup font
 On MacOS, we can install iTerm2 for the main terminal
-On Linux, we can install Xterm or Konsole for the main terminal
+On Linux, we can install URXVT, Xterm or Konsole for the main terminal
 After setup font and terminal successfully on system, remember to change font on terminal to one of powerline-based font.